David-VTUK/CKA-StudyGuide/RevisionTopics/01-Cluster Architcture, Installation and Configuration.md

  name: rbac-test-sa
  namespace: rbac-test
  ```
-of particular importace is the format of the below.
+of particular importance is the format of the below.
 `apiGroup` : Determines which API group to apply this to.
 `resources`: Which resource types to apply this to.
 `verbs`: What we can do to these objects (ie create, delete, watch, etc)